storborg/pyramid_frontend/README.rst

 Templates
 ~~~~~~~~~

-An inheriting theme's templates will layer on top of the superclass theme's templates.
+An inheriting theme's templates will layer on top of the superclass theme's
+templates.
+The renderer will attempt to resolve templates to the child-most
+class first, then traverse up the inheritance chain.

+Inside a template, you can refer to files with the prefix ``super:`` to make
+the filename resolve in the theme that is being inherited from.

 Image Filters
 ~~~~~~~~~~~~~

-...
+An inheriting theme's image filters will layer on top of the superclass theme's image filters.
+If an image filter of the same name is specified, the child class will override the superclass.

 Assets
 ~~~~~~